 “He has no language of his own, no vision.
 He can’t create something of his own season after season and that is painful.”

-1) Fair Comment
+(1) Fair Comment

-Several elements must be met to satisfy the requirement of ‘’Fair Comment’’.
+Several elements must be met to satisfy the requirement of ‘’fair comment’’.
 [14]

-a) Imputation must be a Comment.
+(a) Imputation must be a Comment

-The absence of allegation – One of the key distinctions between comment and allegation of fact, is whether the defendant uses the legal term to make an assertion, for example, the difference between ‘’such conduct is disgraceful’’ and ‘’P has been guilty of disgraceful conduct’’.
-[15] Guilty is a legal term.
-If Mr. Van Beirendonck said, ‘’ Virgil Abloh should be guilty of not creating original design’’, that is not a comment.
+The absence of allegation – One of the key distinctions between comment and allegation of fact is whether the defendant uses the legal term to make an assertion, for example, there is a difference between ‘’such conduct is disgraceful’’ and “P has been guilty of disgraceful conduct’’.
+[15] “Guilty” is a legal term.
+If Mr. Van Beirendonck had said, “Virgil Abloh should be guilty of not creating original design’’, that would not be a comment.

 Having said that, Mr. Van Beirndonck’s quote is by all means supported by certain factual elements to justify that this comment is a comment based on the facts.

-Pursuant to the legal principle in the case Kemsley v Foot, the key point is ‘’the attack is not on the personal character of the person libeled, it is on him as responsible for certain productions…’’ [18]
+Pursuant to the legal principle in the case Kemsley v Foot, the key point of defense is ‘’the attack is not on the personal character of the person libeled, it is on him as responsible for certain productions…’’ [18]

-b) Comment must be on a matter of Public Interest.
+(b) Comment must be on a matter of Public Interest

-c) Comment must be based on True or Privileged Facts stated, referred to or notorious; and
+(c) Comment must be based on True or Privileged Facts stated, Referred to, or Notorious; and

-d) Comment must be Fair.
+(d) Comment must be Fair

 The definition of Fair Comment raises the issue of whether such a comment is “affected by any Personal Hostility.”
 [21]

 Several attacks and counterattacks co-exist in this publication.
 By responding to Mr. Van Beirendonck’s comment, Mr. Abloh addressed that such a comment could be ‘’a hate-filled attempt to discredit his work’’.
-Given the fact that at only 39 Mr. Abloh already became ‘’one of the first Black men to lead a global luxury brand’’ and Mr. Van Beirendock didn’t have a chance to achieve equal success, It’s possible that Mr. Abloh has potentially attracted some haters including Mr. Van Beirendonck.
+Given the fact that at only 39, Mr. Abloh already became ‘’one of the first Black men to lead a global luxury brand’’, and Mr. Van Beirendock didn’t have a chance to achieve equal success, it’s possible that Mr. Abloh has potentially attracted some haters, including Mr. Van Beirendonck.

-However, regarding malice or personal hostility, there should be some ground to prove the existence of ill-will or other negative factors and they ‘’actuated the publication” (the comment).
-[22] The word ‘’actuate’’ here can be interpreted as ‘’cause’’, for that reason the causation must be established between the possible hate feeling and Mr. Van Beirendonck’s comments.
+However, regarding malice or personal hostility, there should be some ground to prove the existence of ill-will or other negative factors and that they ‘’actuated the publication” (the comment).
+[22] One can interpret the word ‘’actuate’’ as ‘’cause’’.
+So we must establish the causation between the possible hate feeling and Mr. Van Beirendonck’s comments.
 Otherwise, it would render such an accusation invalid.

 In other words, is it an emotion-driven comment, or a fact-driven comment?
 The evidence (images) in the publication shows that it’s more likely a fact-driven comment because of the similarity between the two designs.
-If we borrow ‘’but-for test’’, we can also conclude that but for Mr. Abloh created something similar to Mr. Van Beirendonck’s design, Mr. Van Beirendonck would not have bothered himself to make such public comment in New York Times.
+If we borrow “but-for test’’, we can also conclude that but for Mr. Abloh created something similar to Mr. Van Beirendonck’s design, Mr. Van Beirendonck would not have bothered himself to make such public comment in the New York Times.

-2) Honest Opinion / Statutory Protection
+(2) Honest Opinion / Statutory Protection

-Section 29 of Defamation Act 2005 (SA) provides similar elements to those required by common law identified above, such as (a) being an expression of opinion rather than a statement of fact; and (b) related to public interest; and (c) based on proper material.
+Section 29 of the Defamation Act 2005 (SA) provides similar elements to those required by common law identified above, such as:

-• Mr. Abloh is not a designer even though he is the most powerful designer in this industry.
+- Mr. Abloh is not a designer even though he is the most powerful designer in this industry.

-• Mr. Abloh is not a designer as he has never won any awards.
+- Mr. Abloh is not a designer as he has never won any awards.

 The above quotes will all be expressions of opinion based on different angles.
 However, if Mr. Van Beirendonck says:

-• Mr. Abloh is not a designer because the court found him liable for the infringement on my design rights.
+- Mr. Abloh is not a designer because the court found him liable for the infringement on my design rights.

 Another defamatory but honest opinion in this publication could be what Ms. Scafid said ‘’the mens rea doesn’t matter…as long as there is a similarity between the objects…”.
 Ms. Scafidi has somehow implied that no matter what, Mr. Abloh can be convicted due to the similarity between two designs even without mens rea.